mwritter/battleship/README.md

 # battleship
-web based battleship game for your enjoyment.
+Web based battleship game for your enjoyment.